- Completion of MedPrep I (Bio 2651)

 Objective #4 – To help students decide if medicine is the right career for them.

 MedPrep II will help students decide if medicine is the right career for them while giving them experience in a busy hospital setting.
-This is why medical schools consider shadowing an important component of the medical school application.
+This is why medical schools consider shadowing an important component of the medical school preparation.
 Nothing can take the place of experience.
-Hopefully, MedPrep II will give students an experience that they will never forget.
+MedPrep II will give students an experience they will never forget.
 Since 2005 MedPrep students have been a familiar and welcomed presence in the Emergency and Trauma Center of Barnes-Jewish Hospital.
+We are looking forward to having you!